Fungible raises $200 million for datacenter computing

 Fungible, a startup focused on data-centric computing, said it has raised $200 million in a third round of funding led by the SoftBank Vision Fund.
 The round included participation from Norwest Venture Partners and existing investors.

-To date, Fungible has raised over $300 million in capital from top-tier venture capitalists and strategic investors, including Battery Ventures, Mayfield, Redline Capital, and Walden Riverwood Ventures.
+Fungible has raised over $300 million in capital from top-tier venture capitalists and strategic investors, including Battery Ventures, Mayfield, Redline Capital, and Walden Riverwood Ventures.

 The money will go toward accelerating the company’s product development and ramping up sales and marketing efforts.

-SoftBank senior managing partner Deep Nishar will join Fungible’s board of directors.
+As part of the raise, SoftBank senior managing partner Deep Nishar will join Fungible’s board of directors.

 “It is rare to find such an accomplished executive team squarely focused on addressing what is perhaps the most significant challenge in today’s datacenters,” said Nishar in a statement.
 “Fungible is fundamentally changing datacenters to empower them for rapidly expanding data demands.”